NUMBUKU/c_lists/README.md

 # c_lists
 a library for using lists in C/C++

-#Disclaimer!!
+# Disclaimer!!
 This repository is very buggy and has memory leaks.
-I mad ethis repo when I didn't know much about the c language, so yeah, don't use it!
+I made this repo when I didn't know much about the c language, so yeah, don't use it!
 I plan on updating it sometime but right now I am very busy.

 This library was written in C by me, NUMBUKU.
 It defines some basic list operators that languages like Python and JavaScript also have, I used linked lists to do so.
 It uses three standard libraries: stdio.h, stdlib.h and math.h.